Housing and Culinary Services Contract 2023-24

-- When necessary for health, safety or welfare of Resident or anyone else in the room; and
+- When necessary for the health, safety or welfare of Resident or anyone else in the room; and

 - For other reasons determined necessary by Housing and Residence Life.

-- Ohio University reserves the right to reassign Resident to accommodations as may be deemed necessary, and to assign Resident to temporary accommodations until permanent accommodations become available.
+Ohio University reserves the right to reassign Resident to accommodations as may be deemed necessary, and to assign Resident to temporary accommodations until permanent accommodations become available.

-- The University reserves the right to require Resident to move to a different room or residence hall for the health or safety of Resident, other residents, or staff temporarily or permanently for the remainder of the academic year.
+The University reserves the right to require Resident to move to a different room or residence hall for the health or safety of Resident, other residents, or staff temporarily or permanently for the remainder of the academic year.

 Use of Residence Hall Rooms